-Revenue (other than sale) is recognised to the extent that it is probable that the economic benefits will flow to the company and the revenue can be reliably measured.
+Revenue (other than sale) is recognised as and when the right to receive such income arises and it is probable that the economic benefits will flow to the company and the revenue can be reliably measured.

-Claim on insurance companies and others, where quantum of accrual cannot be ascertained with reasonable certainty, are accounted for on acceptance basis.
+Claim on insurance companies and others, where quantum of accrual cannot be ascertained with virtual certainty, are accounted for on acceptance basis.